Boston Garden: Design

 Rickard built the arena specifically with boxing in mind, believing every seat should be close enough to see the "sweat on the boxers' brows".
 Because of this design theme, fans were much closer to the players during Bruins and Celtics games than in most arenas, leading to a distinct hometown advantage.
 This physical proximity also created spectacular acoustic effects, much like the Chicago Stadium.

 Due to the success of the Celtics in the 1980s, the Boston Garden was one of the most difficult buildings for visiting NBA teams.
 During the season, the Celtics were 40–1 at home, setting the NBA record for home court mastery (the San Antonio Spurs tied the record 30 years later in the season).
 They also finished the post-season undefeated at home.
 Combined with the following regular season, the Celtics' Garden record was 79–3 between the 1985–86 and regular seasons.

 While the parquet floor was an important part of the history of the Celtics, it was not originally part of the Garden.
 The parquet floor was built and installed in the Boston Arena (first home of the Bruins hockey team) and moved to the Garden in 1952.
 It is said the Celtics knew which way the basketball would bounce off any section of the floor; this was one contributing factor to the Celtics' many NBA championships.
 The floor became as much a part of Boston sports lore as the Green Monster of Fenway Park.
 The parquet floor was used at the FleetCenter until December 22, 1999.
 Portions of the original floor are integrated with new parquet.

 The floor was cut into small pieces and sold as souvenirs along with seats and bricks.
 The Naden/Day Industries overhead scoreboard (which was electro-mechanical, not electronic, as more recent arenas used) hung in the Boston Garden-themed food court of the Arsenal Mall in Watertown until 2018, when the mall began to undergo renovations.
 The Celtics' old championship banners and retired numbers now hang at the team's now-former practice facility in Waltham; a new set of banners was made for the move to the FleetCenter (now TD Garden).
 The Celtics used to raise Eastern Division championship banners at Boston Garden in the 1960s, but stopped this practice by the 1970s.
-Likewise, the Bruins made a new set of banners when they moved to the FleetCenter, which were again replaced after the 2011 Stanley Cup Finals with six new banners, each using the contemporary logo of the Bruins when each Cup victory occurred.
+Likewise, the Bruins made a new set of banners when they moved to the FleetCenter, which were again replaced after the 2011 Stanley Cup Final with six new banners, each using the contemporary logo of the Bruins when each Cup victory occurred.
 The Bruins also raised numerous Adams Division, Presidents' Trophy and Wales Conference championship banners at the old Garden, but due to lack of space, they consolidated them into one single banner each upon moving to TD Garden.